-Germany’s government-appointed Minimum Wage Commission has proposed raising the country’s statutory minimum wage in two steps — from the current €12.82 to €13.90 per hour in 2026, then to €14.60 in 2027.
-The cumulative increase of nearly 14% would push a full-time worker’s monthly earnings to close to €2,500, delivering a measurable lift in living standards for millions of people at the lower end of the pay scale.
+Germany’s Minimum Wage Commission voted Friday to lift the country’s statutory pay floor in two steps — from €12.82 per hour today to €13.90 in January 2026, then to €14.60 by January 2027.
+The cumulative increase of nearly 14% would push a full-time worker’s monthly earnings to close to €2,500, placing Germany second in the European Union for minimum wage levels, trailing only Luxembourg.

 At a glance

-That track record gives reasonable grounds for confidence that the 2026–2027 increases will follow a similar pattern.
-It is worth acknowledging, though, that some very small employers in regions with lower average wages may still face genuine pressure, and ongoing monitoring of those sectors will matter.
+That track record gives reasonable grounds for confidence that this next increase will follow a similar pattern.
+Still, some very small employers in lower-wage regions may face genuine pressure, and careful monitoring of those sectors will remain important.

 Read more